melloddy/performance_evaluation/README.md

 ## Pred analysis script (performance_evaluation.py)

-This script calculates performances and evaluates whether there is an improvement (delta) in predictive performance between a single pharma run vs a global federated run.
+This script calculates performances and evaluates whether there is an improvement (delta) in predictive performance between a single-pharma vs. a multi-pharma run.
+Input files can be any combination of 'pred' or 'npy' input files.

 ```
 python performance_evaluation.py -h